 Electric and natural gas are used for a variety of things in our homes.
-Over half of the energy in the United States is used to heat and cool our homes, making this the most expensive part of our electric and gas bills.
+Over half1 of the energy in the United States is used to heat and cool our homes, making this the most expensive part of our electric and gas bills.
 There are several things which may help you lower this cost.

-- Purchase a smart thermostat: A smart thermostat remembers your temperature preferences and auto adjusts to energy-saving temperatures when you are away.
+- Purchase a smart thermostat: A smart thermostat2 remembers your temperature preferences and auto adjusts to energy-saving temperatures when you are away.
 Some also offer geofencing to track your location and auto adjust the temperature back to your preferred settings by the time you arrive home.

-- Insulate your home: If your home is poorly insulated it could be leaking energy, which will cause your heating and cooling system to work harder to maintain your desired temperature.
+- Insulate your home: If your home is poorly insulated4 it could be leaking energy, which will cause your heating and cooling system to work harder to maintain your desired temperature.
 Insulating your home will help ensure the energy you are using is staying inside your home.

 Reducing your water bill is as simple as reducing the amount of water that is used each day.
 There are a few easy things you can do to reduce water usage.

 - Repair water leaks: Check all appliances that use water.
 Including sinks, toilets, washing machine, dishwasher, etc. and make sure there are no water leaks and if there are, repair them.
-Water leaks can cause an additional 20 gallons of water usage per leak per day.
+Water leaks can cause an additional 20 gallons4 of water usage per leak per day.